bbatsov/emacsredux/_posts/2020-12-08-favorite-emacs-packages.md

 ## Closing Words

+In my book, my favorite packages are ones that I'm using the most.
+They keep changing with time, but I doubt I'll stop using any of the packages that I mentioned in this article any time soon.

+That being said, I've been using Emacs for over 15 years and looking back at my list it seems to me that the only packages that I used back then (circa 2005) where probably `paredit` and `undo-tree`.
+The Emacs landscape has been very dynamic in recent years and everything has changed (for the better).
+I can only imagine what amazing packages will get created and become prominent in the next 15 years.

 I didn't really cover any niche/obscure packages today, but I hope that some of you will learn about a new package that they can experiment with.
 Playing with different packages and approaches to solving the same problem has always been a defining trait of the Emacs experience for me.

-I've been using Emacs for over 15 years and looking back at my list it seems to me that the only packages that I used back then (circa 2005) where probably `paredit` and `undo-tree`.
-The Emacs landscape has been very dynamic in recent years and everything has changed (for the better).
-I can only imagine what amazing packages will get created and become prominent in the next 15 years.

 That's all I have for you today.
 Down the road I plan to expand on some the packages I've mentioned in passing today.
 So, what are your favorite Emacs packages?